AdobeDocs/media-analytics.en/help/reporting/metrics/error-impacted-streams.md

-﻿---
+---
 title: Error impacted streams
-description: Error impacted streams counts sessions in which at least one error occurred.
+description: Counts sessions in which at least one error occurred.
 feature: Metrics
 role: User, Admin
 ---